-In addition to the general college Academic Honesty policy stated in the Canvas course under the Course and College Policies section, the following additional polices apply to this course:
+In addition to the general college Academic Honesty policy stated in the Canvas course under the Course and College Policies section, the following additional policies apply to this course:

 The highest standards of academic integrity are expected of all students.
 The failure of any student to meet these standards may result in suspension or expulsion from the College or other sanctions as specified in the Scottsdale Community College Academic Integrity Policy.
-Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism or facilitating such activities.
+Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism, or facilitating such activities.
 Specific examples of academic misconduct relating to this course include:

-- Copying another student's work and turning it in as one's own. - Submitting another student's file as your own. - Working jointly on an assignment, with each student turning in a copy of the joint product, creating the impression that each student completed the work independently. - Submitting the "final" file from the publisher materials as your own.
+- Copying another student's work and turning it in as one's own. - Submitting another student's file as your own. - Working jointly on an assignment, with each student turning in a copy of the joint product, creating the impression that each student completed the work independently.